AshampooSystems/boden/docs/docs/reference/foundation/needs_init.md

 # NeedsInit

-NeedsInit implements a custom std::make_shared version that allow to create classes that need to have their `init()` function called after construction.
+`NeedsInit` implements a custom version of `std::make_shared` that calls the `void init()` member function of certain objects after construction is complete.

 ## Types

 * **class NeedsInit**

-	Helper type to force using of the specialized `make_shared` implementation
+	Helper type used in the constructor of a class to indicate that the custom version of `make_shared` should be called.

 	```c++
 	namespace bdn {